felippe-regazio/sh-simple-deployer/README.md

 This is a tiny deployer written in shell script.
 It uses rsync to sync files between local machine and server.

+You can save connections, add multiple hosts, include and ignore entire directories to deployment, and sync.
+The rsync will always sync only modified files.

 # Configuring

 1. Copy the project folder content to your project root.